-The standard P.C. compatible RGBI monitors use TTL level inputs which are either on or off.
-The four inputs needed to generate 16 colors are: red, green, blue and intensity.
-An additional composite sync signal is needed for the horizontal and vertical shews a Table 1 sync pulses. comparison of the colors available from an RGBI monitor and the 16 colors from the TI 99/4A.
-In reality. neither standard has 16 colors, they both have 15 colors of which there are 13 which are similar or the same.
+compatible RGBI The standard P.C. monitors use TTL level inputs which are either on or off.
+The four inputs needed to generate 16 colors are: red. intensity.
+An blue and green, additional composite sync signal is needed for the horizontal and vertical 1 shows a pulses.
+Table SVNC comparison of the colors avai]able from an RGBI monitor and the 16 colors from the TI 99/4A.
+In reality, neither standard has 16 colors, they both have 15 colors of which there are 13 which are similar or the same.
 The missing colors that the TI has and RGBI does not are medium red and medium green.
 For these two colors dark red and dark green will be used.

-The circuit board was designed to generate TTL signals from the three analog signals available from a TI
+ght it The circuit board was designed to e the generate TTL signals from the three drive 6 analog signals available from a TI

-99/4A console modified with a TMS9928A videa processor.
-To keep things interesting, another table with a lot of obscure data is shown in figure 2.
-The first three columns give + voltage levels of the three analog signals generated by the TMS9928A video processor.
-These voltages were measured when the initial display was on and the signals were D.C. restored to show both positive and negative Shown in the next three values, columns are the algebraic sums of the input voltages needed by the circuit.
+99/4A console modified with a TMS9928A video processor.
+To keep things interesting, another table with a lot obscure data is shown in figure 2. of The first three columns give the voltage levels of the three analog signals generated by the TMS9928A video processor.
+These voltages were measured when the initial display was on and the signals were D.C. restored to show both positive and negative Shown in the next three values. columns are the algebraic sums of the input voltages needed by the circuit.
 For example: R (red) is the sum of the R-Y and Y input signals while B (blue) is the sum of the B-Y and Y inputs.
 Green is formed by the equation shown in figure 2.
 The last 4 columns are the desired TTL levels needed to drive a RGBI monitor.

-The interface circuit consists of two amplifiers with D.C. restoration followed by four comparators to generate the TTL-RGBI outputs.
-A comparator is a device which compares its two inputs and if the (+) input is a few millivolts higher than the (-) input the output goes to a TTL high level.
-These devices are very similar to operational amplifiers and most of the common ones are guite slow with delays of 80 nanoseconds or more.
+The interface circuit consists of two amplifiers with D.C. restoration followed by four comparators to generate the TTL-RGBI outputs. Α comparator is a device which compares its two inputs and if the (+) input is a few millivolts higher than the (-) input the output goes to a TTL high level.
+These devices are very similar to operational amplifiers and most of the common ones are quite slow with delays of 80 nanoseconds or more.
 Because a single pixel is only about 200 nanoseconds wide, the circuit requires very high speed comparators.
 The Signetics NE521 with a delay of 12 nanoseconds was chosen for the circuit.

 From table 2 it can be seen that the R, G and B signals have sufficient separation between the highest voltage requiring a 'Ø' output and the lowest voltage for a '1' output.
-For example the comparator used the generate the R signal has to be able to generate a 'Ø' output for Blue - which is 44 millivolts - while generating a 'i' output for dark yellow which has a 62 millivolt input.
-The result is an 18 millivolt difference between blue and dark yellow.
+For example the comparator used the generate the R signal has to be able to generate a 'Ø' output for Blue - which is 44 millivolts - while generating a '1' output for dark yellow which has a 62 millivolt input.
+The result is an 18 millivolt difference between blue and dark vellow.

-The intensity signal cannot be easily derived from the three inputs as gray and dark yellow are actually supposed g requiring separate syncs.
-There are to be brighter than magenta and cyan.
+The intensity signal cannot be easily derived from the three inputs as gray and dark yellow are actually supposed $\mathbf{g}$ requiring separate syncs.

+to be brighter than magenta and cyan.
 Special circuits are required to generate the necessary separations.